 Voluntary industry conformity assessment schemes

 Voluntary industry product certification schemes provide another conformity assessment pathway available to industry.
-Certification or membership of an industry scheme may be appropriate as evidence of product conformity, where for example the industry scheme conforms to the recommendations of SA HB 18.60-2005 Conformity assessment—Code of good practice.
+Certification or membership of an industry scheme may be appropriate as evidence of product conformity, where for example the industry scheme is accredited by JAS-ANZ, NATA or conforms to the recommendations of SA HB 18.60-2005 Conformity assessment—Code of good practice.
 This handbook is identical to ISO/IEC Guide 60:2004 and supports conformity assessment “characterized by openness, transparency, impartiality, confidentiality, coherence and effectiveness”.

 The Australasian Procurement and Construction Council (APCC) guide, Procurement of construction products – A guide to achieving compliance, provides an overview of the conformity assessment schemes available in the different product sectors.
+The following is a list of JAS-ANZ or NATA accredited industry conformity assessment schemes.
 Refer to the individual scheme rules for the scope of the certification provided.